avozella/docker-poc/README.md

 - RUN: Run specified commands while building the image.
 - CMD: Run specified command at runtime.
 - ENTRYPOINT: Used to set arguments on runtime.

-## Glossary
-- Docker: Platform that allows to build, test and deploy applications.
-- Colima: Acronym for Containers in Lima.
-- Lima: Linux Virtual machine (mostly on macOS) allowing automatic file sharing, port forwarding and containerd.
-- containerd: Container daemon